jfly/snow/dallben/README.md

     $ mkdir ~/.ssh
     $ curl https://github.com/jfly.keys > ~/.ssh/authorized_keys

-    # At this point, you can continue from laptop by doing `ssh nixos@nixos`.
+At this point, you can continue from a laptop by doing `ssh nixos@nixos`.

     # Partition
     $ sudo su
     $ parted /dev/nvme0n1 -- mklabel gpt